Treatment of Pain

 View Patient Education

-Cognitive-behavioral interventions may reduce pain and pain-related disability and help patients cope.
-These interventions include counseling to refocus a patient's thoughts from the effects and limitations of pain to the development of personal coping strategies and may include counseling to help patients and their family work together to manage pain.
+Psychological interventions for pain have been found to help reduce pain and pain-related disability in addition to helping patients cope (2, 3).
+Pain psychology techniques include cognitive-behavioral interventions, dialectical behavioral treatment, acceptance and commitment therapy, and trauma-focused therapy.
+Additionally, counseling is used to refocus a patient's thoughts from the effects and limitations of pain to the development of personal coping strategies and may include family members.

 Some integrative (complementary and alternative) medicine techniques (eg, acupuncture, biofeedback, exercise, hypnosis, relaxation techniques) are sometimes used, especially to treat chronic pain.